-Besides being filled with youthful energy made anew by each year's class of students, the best college town in every state is often filled with restaurants, shops and cultural attractions worth a visit.
+Besides being filled with the youthful energy of students, these college towns are filled with restaurants, shops and cultural attractions worth a visit.

 College towns make great places to live.
 Besides being filled with youthful energy made anew by each incoming class of students, they are often filled with restaurants, shops and cultural attractions that attract this younger population.